Self-assembly in soft matter with multiple length scales

-For computational efficiency we focus here on a two-dimensional (2D) model of a system composed of two different species in a solvent such as water.
-The system is characterized by soft interactions, where the effective pair potentials between the coarse-grained complex molecules constituting the species, are designed using the generalized exponential model of index $n$ (GEM-$n$).
-Such potentials have been extensively used to successfully describe the effective interactions in a vast variety of polymeric systems \cite{bolhuis2001accurate, likos2001effective,likos1998star,louis2000can, gotze2004tunable,likos2006soft, lenz2012microscopically, mladek2006formation}.
-It is worth pointing out that the theory developed here applies generally to any molecular system that has three partially immiscible components.
-One of the components is considered here as the solvent, and it is implicitly present in the interaction potentials of the two explicit species.
-Such partially immiscible three-component systems are very common in e.g. aqueous polymer mixtures, biomolecular assemblies, colloidal systems, emulsions, and various liquid-crystal-forming systems.
-Although formulated here for 2D, the same formalism is valid in 3D with no loss of generality.
+For computational efficiency, we consider a two-dimensional (2D) model system composed of two species in a solvent, however, the formalism is also valid in 3D.
+The system is characterized by soft interactions, where the effective pair potentials between coarse-grained complex molecules are designed using the generalized exponential model of index $n$ (GEM-$n$).
+Such potentials have been extensively used to describe the effective interactions in a vast variety of polymeric systems \cite{bolhuis2001accurate, likos2001effective, likos1998star,louis2000can, gotze2004tunable, likos2006soft, lenz2012microscopically, mladek2006formation}.
+GEM-$n$ models exhibit interesting pattern formation if they are part of the $Q\pm$-interactions class~\cite{likos2007ultrasoft}, i.e. for $n>2$.
+This theory applies generally to any molecular system that has three partially immiscible components.
+One of the components can be considered as the solvent, implicitly present in the interaction potentials of the two explicit species.
+Such systems are common in e.g. aqueous polymer mixtures, biomolecular and colloidal systems, emulsions, and various liquid-crystal-forming systems.

-The statistical distribution of the average number density $\rho(\textbf{r})$ is obtained using DFT \cite{hansen_mcdonald, evans_79, evans_92, lutsko2010recent} with the Ramakrishnan-Yussouff (RY) approximation \cite{ramakrishnan1979first} (details in the Supplementary Information (SI)).
+The statistical distribution of the average densities $\rho_i(\textbf{r})$ are obtained using the Ramakrishnan-Yussouff approximation \cite{ramakrishnan1979first} (details in the Supplementary Material (SM)).
 The fundamental condition for thermal stability of any self-assembled structure is that it corresponds to a minimum in the relevant thermodynamic potential.
-In order to achieve this for our model system, we choose a mixture formed by big (b) and small (s) particles.
-We model the effective interaction potential between pairs of coarse-grained particles as
+We choose a mixture of by big (b) and small (s) coarse-grained particles interacting via the effective potentials